Paul Bernardo: Canadian serial killer moved to lower security prison, sparking outrage

 "We regret any pain and concern this has caused."

-The decision was met with intense backlash from many Canadians still scarred by the tragedies.
+The decision was met with intense backlash from many Canadians.

 "(Bernardo) should rot in a maximum-security prison for the rest of his miserable existence," said Ontario Premier Doug Ford in a statement.

-Public Safety Minister Marco Mendicino told the Globe and Mail that he was "profoundly concerned and shocked by this decision", concerns which he said he expressed to the federal corrections commissioner.
+Public Safety Minister Marco Mendicino told the Globe and Mail that he was "profoundly concerned and shocked by this decision", and said he had expressed that to the federal corrections commissioner.

-During part of Bernardo's reign of terror over Canadians, he was aided by his wife Karla Homolka during the 90s.

-The media dubbed the duo as the "Ken & Barbie killers" because of their looks.
+Bernardo was aided in his crimes by his wife Karla Homolka during the 90s.
+The media dubbed the duo the "Ken & Barbie killers" because of their looks.

 Between 1987-1992, Bernardo raped or sexually assaulted at least 18 women, and killed three others, according to Ontario's Ministry of the Attorney General.

-The CSC has emphasised that Bernardo remains incarcerated in a secure and controlled institution, and are taking the necessary precautions to protect public security.
+The CSC has emphasised that Bernardo remains incarcerated in a secure and controlled institution, and is taking the necessary precautions to protect public security.

-"We want Canadians to have confidence in our decisions," CSC said.
+"We want Canadians to have confidence in our decisions," the agency said.